jadecobra/python_tdd_exercises/source/truth_table/projects/atm.rst

   still green

-* I add an :ref:`assertion<what is an assertion?>` for when the card has :red:`NOT expired`, the :red:`wrong PIN` is entered, there is :red:`NOT enough money` in the account, and it is :red:`NOT above limit` for daily withdrawals
+* I add an :ref:`assertion<what is an assertion?>` for when the :red:`wrong PIN` is entered, there is :red:`NOT enough money` in the account, it is :red:`NOT above limit` for daily withdrawals, and the card has :red:`NOT expired`

   ==================  ===================== ======================  ==================  =============
   PIN                 money                 daily limit             card expired        withdrawal